 Learning disabilities are common, and dyslexia is the most common learning disability.
 In Australia, 1 in 10 individuals has a learning disability.
 Eight in 10 individuals with learning disabilities have dyslexia.
 This equates to at least 2 million Australians with dyslexia.

 According to many experts, even that number is a conservative estimate.
-Many dyslexic students finish school—or dropout—without having their disability identified.
+Many dyslexic students finish school—or drop out—without having their disability identified.

 Dyslexia and Economics

 In today’s knowledge economy, literacy, critical thinking, and access to information are essential.
 Without special education services, dyslexic students struggle with these skills.
-As a result, they often struggle to succeed in the adult world.
+As a result, they often battle to succeed in the adult world.
 These struggles begin in the classroom.

 Children with unidentified dyslexia are more likely than their peers to drop out.
 35% of dyslexic students drop out of school.
 This number is significantly higher than the attrition rate for the overall population.
 In Australia in 2018, only 15% of students failed to complete 12 years of school.

-Students who complete their schooling enjoy their certificate and the education it represents.
+Students who complete their schooling often enjoy their certificate and the education it represents.
 They also want access to higher education.
 Dyslexic students who drop out enjoy no such access.
 Indeed, they are significantly underrepresented in Australian universities.